nileshsalpe/employeeservice/README.md

 - API models should be different than DAO and Business Models.
 Business model and DAO can be same as it is not exposed to external users.
 - Need API versioning strategy from start.
 - Need to calculate API load using requests per seconds per api.
+- Consider auto-generating clients in different language as part of api development.
+So that consumer can adopt to new api faster.
 - Need exception mapping to error codes and messages to external user so that they can take meaningful action.
 - Need validation on fields so that external user do not exploit system with garbage data.
 - Need have global threadpool per application so that there are no large number of threadpools proliferated in code